RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	a	USB	thumb	drive	represents	something	that	a user	has	or	possesses,	which	is	also	the	same	category	as	an	access card.
 As	such,	an	access	card	would	not	be	appropriate	to	use	to	fulfill multifactor	authentication	requirements	because	it	comes	from	the same	class	of	credentials.

-### Question # 22 - Which	of	the	following	types	of	organizations	is	most	likely	to	make	useof	open	source	software	technologies?
+### Question # 22 - Which	of	the	following	types	of	organizations	is	most	likely	to	make	use of	open	source	software	technologies?
 A.	Government	agencies
 B.	Corporations
 C.	Universities